wangchengzhong/Voice-Changer/README.md

 # VoiceChanger_wcz
-voice changer using JUCE platform, rubberband and soundtouch, as well as self_implemented phase vocoder and shape variant version.
+voice changer using JUCE platform, rubberband and soundtouch, as well as independent freq based phase vocoder implementation.